-The members of the Audit Committee are Mrs. Lucie Ducharme, Mr. Luc Martin and Mr. Luc Lachapelle.
+The members of the Audit Committee are Luc Martin (President of the Committee), Lucie Ducharme and Luc Lachapelle.
 All members of the Audit Committee are "independent" and "financially literate" as such terms are defined in Multilateral Instrument 52-110 - Audit Committees.